nicm42/100-days-of-code-v2/log.md

 **22nd June 2020**
 Finished most of the testing challenges on FreeCodeCamp.
 Although they're a different language I understand now much better what they were trying to teach me.
 I then did a few katas on codewars - I found another couple of series that have n easy and a hard, which make the hard ones much easier to do.

+**27th June 2020**
+Took some time off to watch tennis and be too hot to turn on a computer.
+It meant I was looking forward to getting back into coding.
+I decided to ease myself in with some codewars katas.
+There was a 6kyu one in this week's email that looked interesting and was based on another kata.
+So I did that kata, and when I looked at the solutions I discovered I'd forgotten replace was a thing (again).
+I was close to 4kyu, so I did a 7kyu one.
+And then although I was then at 4kyu it was overall, I was still at 5kyu for JavaScript.
+So I have to do some more to achieve that goal.

+**27th June 2020**
+Goal achieved!
+I got 4kyu in JavaScript.
+I did the 6kyu kata that went with the one I did yesterday.
+Using the best practise solution made it much easier.
+But since I am 4kyu overall, that got me a lot less close to 4kyu in JavaScript than I thought it would.
+I found an interesting 5kyu kata that people said was much easier, so I did that and it didn't take long.
+So now I am 4kyu in JavaScript!
+Now I've achieved that, I need to get back to projects so I can tick off some more of my learning goals.